fortra/impacket/README.md

 ----------

-In order to install the source execute the following command from the directory where the Impacket's distribution has been unpacked: `python setup.py install`.
-This will install the classes into the default Python modules path; note that you might need special permissions to write there.
-For more information on what commands and options are available from setup.py, run `python setup.py --help-commands`.
+In order to install the source execute the following command from the directory where the Impacket's distribution has been unpacked: `pip install .` This will install the classes into the default
+Python modules path; note that you might need special permissions to write there.

 Licensing
 =========